cleano01/Loja_de_Aluguel/README.md

 #### Executando a API com Docker
 -----------------
-* No direotrio do projeto crie uma imagem a sua escolha
+* No diretório do projeto crie uma imagem a sua escolha

 * Exporte uma porta a sua escolha